karlseguin/the-little-mongodb-book/en/mongodb.markdown

 Go ahead and enter `db.help()`, you'll get a list of commands that you can execute against the `db` object.

-A small side note.
-Because this is a JavaScript shell, if you execute a method and omit the parentheses `()`, you'll see the method body rather than executing the method.
+A small side note: Because this is a JavaScript shell, if you execute a method and omit the parentheses `()`, you'll see the method body rather than executing the method.
 I only mention it because the first time you do it and get a response that starts with `function (...){` you won't be surprised.
 For example, if you enter `db.help` (without the parentheses), you'll see the internal implementation of the `help` method.

-First we'll use the global `use` method to switch databases, go ahead and enter `use learn`.
+First we'll use the global `use` method to switch databases, so go ahead and enter `use learn`.
 It doesn't matter that the database doesn't really exist yet.
 The first collection that we create will also create the actual `learn` database.
 Now that you are inside a database, you can start issuing database commands, like `db.getCollectionNames()`.
 If you do so, you should get an empty array (`[ ]`).
 Since collections are schema-less, we don't explicitly need to create them.
 We can simply insert a document into a new collection.
 To do so, use the `insert` command, supplying it with the document to insert:

 	db.unicorns.insert({name: 'Aurora', gender: 'f', weight: 450})